mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Edge of Churchdown to Hucclecote carriageway, 2nd September :- [8110617](https://www.fixmystreet.com/report/8110617)
+- Large 'dip' in road that has recently been resurfaced.
+Located Hucclecote side of bridge and just before 30mph limit, 2nd September :- [8110609](https://www.fixmystreet.com/report/8110609)
+- The 30mph road sign is facing away from the road so can't be seen, 2nd September :- [8110592](https://www.fixmystreet.com/report/8110592)
+- Trough going across the length of the road near Asda Petrol Station, 2nd September :- [8110565](https://www.fixmystreet.com/report/8110565)
 - Mutiple defects in the road surface, 2nd September :- [8110327](https://www.fixmystreet.com/report/8110327)
 - Wooden panels damaged, 2nd September :- [8110303](https://www.fixmystreet.com/report/8110303)
 - This is a ramp from AGO6 to AGO 12 made from scalpings that has now given away with light usage.
 A serious trip / fall hazard., 2nd September :- [8110281](https://www.fixmystreet.com/report/8110281)